How to improve After Effects and Duik performance

 Duik Controllers

 By default, Duik uses Shape Layers for controllers too.
-This enables the dynamic display of some guides and helpers directly inside the controller layer conotents, but, again, this has a bad impact on performance.
+This enables the dynamic display of some guides and helpers directly inside the controller layer contents, but, again, this has a bad impact on performance.

 If you don’t need these guides, there are two ways to avoid using shape layers as controllers: